pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 We all know they make us human — but most of the time, we don’t _feel_ them.
 They live quietly inside us, stitched into daily life, barely tugging at the surface.
 Some do unravel when exposed to evidence or thought.

-I used to think contradiction were just waiting for better reasoning — that once the evidence showed up, they'd collapse.
+I used to think that was all it took — that contradiction was a knot waiting for reasoning to untangle it.

 But a friend of mine taught me otherwise.